kadena-community/kadena.js/packages/libs/chainweb-stream-client/README.md

 ### heights

 Emitted when a `heights` event is received by the server.
-This carried the current cut as seen from stream-server's corresponding chainweb-node.
-This event is mostly intended for calculating minheight when reconnecting, but the event itself is expored to users in case they have use cases beyond that.
+This carries the maximum height as seen from stream-server's corresponding chainweb-data.
+This event is mostly intended for calculating minheight when reconnecting, but the event itself is exposed to users in case they have use cases beyond that, such as detecting a stalled cw-data.

-[Payload](https://github.com/kadena-io/chainweb-stream-server#events) is an array of the height of each chain, with implicit indexes (i.e. chain 0 = index 0, etc).

-Callback type: `(chainHeights: number[]) => void`
+Callback type: `(maxChainwebDataHeight: number) => void`

 ### data